abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working1.rst

 ..  _basic_workingI:

-Basic working of the solver
+Basic working of the solver: part I
 ------------------------------------

 ..  only:: draft